 A detailed report of the recent bathymetric survey of Crater Lake, Oregon, USA, is published by the USGS at Crater Lake Bathymetry Survey.

-Registered Penn State students should return now to Canvas to take a self-assessment quiz about Relief Shading, Data Sources, and Bathymetry.
+Registered Penn State students should return now take the self-assessment quiz about Relief Shading, Data Sources, and Bathymetry.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.